-The proposed bill would amend current statutes by adding a new section that prohibits municipalities from imposing fines or penalties on businesses based on the frequency of their requests for public safety or emergency services, as well as the monetary value of property that has been damaged or stolen.
-This prohibition applies unless the requests are determined to be malicious, knowingly false, or frivolous.
-The bill specifies that municipalities may not enact, enforce, or maintain any ordinances, rules, regulations, policies, or practices that would impose such penalties.
+The proposed bill would amend current statutes by adding a new section that prohibits municipalities from imposing fines or penalties on businesses based on the frequency of requests for public safety assistance or emergency services, as well as the monetary value of property that has been damaged or stolen.
+This prohibition would only be lifted if the requests are found to be malicious, knowingly false, or frivolous, and the municipality has provided written notice to the business regarding such determinations.

 Statutes affected: